This JEP defines best practices for the intelligent design of Jabber protocols and other XMPP extensions.

 Since the beginning, privacy and security have been important priorities within the Jabber community.
 That must not change.

 Good protocols respect the confidentiality of data generated or communicated by users and applications as well as the security of the system or network as a whole.
 Although privacy and security considerations have been dealt with at the core XMPP layer, application-level protocols must not compromise privacy and security.
-Attention to these matters, along with rigorous cross-area review and close scrutiny by protocol designers and reviewers, will help ensure that the protocols we develop will provide a strong foundation for communication over the Internet.
+Attention to these matters, along with rigorous cross-area review and close scrutiny by protocol designers (in the form of the Jabber Council and Standards JIG ), will help ensure that the protocols we develop will provide a strong foundation for communication over the Internet.

 As is well-known, the presence subscription model developed by the Jabber community and specified in XMPP IM requires approval before a contact can view a user's presence.
 Similarly, Jabber has always included strong authentication methods, which have been further improved through the use of SASL (RFC 2222 ).